 Occhipininti’s wines are part of the zeitgeist but are also incredibly well balanced and not overly avant garde or divisive.

-Virgin Wines - yes! — a year ago
+Virgin Wines - yes! — 2 years ago

 Syrah seemingly in the zeitgeist right now so I picked up this 2011 Coulet.
 Wow - it's so different than the Cote Rotie I just had.
 I know syrah can run the gamut but this is radically different.
 Biodynamic, low so2, neutral oak & concrete.
 Not really Vin de Garde; Not really Vin de Soif...